 Jack had 5 children and fostered many more.
 His son John, became the fourth generation of Purves to join the company, taking over when his father passed away in 1975.
 John worked with his brother-in-law Graeme Brown to open more William Purves offices throughout Edinburgh and the Lothians.

-Today our high standards are upheld by Tim Purves, the fifth generation of the Purves family, together with fellow directors; James Morris, Roger Pagan, Andrew Purves and Colin Brown.
-The ‘William Purves family’ now comprises over 100 staff including great-great-grandchildren.
+Chairman Tim Purves represents the fifth generation of the Purves family.
+Together with fellow directors; James Morris, Roger Pagan, Andrew Purves and Colin Brown, the company continues to uphold core values of compassion, dedication, integrity and respect.
+The 'William Purves family' today comprises over 100 staff including great-great-grandchildren of the founder.